zeek/bro-live/README.md

 # BroLive!
 Image Usability Notes

-* /usr/local/bro is a symlink to /home/demo/bro (owned by demo user)
+* Bro is installed in /opt/bro
 * /home/demo/exercises is a symlink to /exercises
-* gawk, nano, vim, and emacs are installed
+* screen, tmux, gawk, nano, vim, and emacs are installed
+* Bro helper shell functions are in the environment
-* To use broctl, edit /usr/local/bro/etc/node.cfg (/home/demo/bro/etc/node.cfg) with the correct interface.
+* To use broctl, edit /opt/bro/etc/node.cfg with the correct interface.
 Probably lo since networking is disabled by default.